skip to Main Content

 5. Follow through.

-This is where most performance conversations fall apart.
-The conversation happens, both parties feel relieved it’s over, and then nothing changes because there’s no accountability built in.
-Schedule a follow-up.
+This is where the performance management process often falls apart.
+The conversation happens, both parties feel relieved that it is over and then nothing changes because there’s no accountability built in.
+After your initial meetings, schedule a follow-up.
 Make it part of the plan.
-Accountability is a gift, not a punishment.
+Accountability is a gift and demonstrates your commitment to their development journey.

 The Connection Most Leaders Miss

-Addressing it is one of the most important things you can do as a leader, not just for the individual involved, but for everyone watching.
+Addressing poor performance is one of the most important things that you can do as a leader, not just for the individual involved, but for everyone watching.

 If performance conversations have been sitting on your list, pick one.
-Not the hardest one, just one.
-Use the framework above and have the conversation this week.
+You don’t need to start with the hardest one.
+Use the framework described above and have the conversation this week!

 Want to see what else leaders said is getting in the way?
 Download the full trends report here.